brandon-foster/node_tutorial/README.md

 * use Node's built in repl module
 * use the context object to make global variables available to the repl
 * use Optimist (https://github.com/substack/node-optimist) for an app to use command line options
+* install a node project as a global module